 Before getting anywhere near an elephant in Thailand, take full advantage of (A) my hindsight and (B) today’s internet to do your essential research.

 Note that sunscreen on Koh Samui costs between 150-300% more for the same bottle than on Amazon.
+There’s much less selection, too: not much for sensitive skin and next-to-nothing that’s cruelty-free.
 Bring lots, and bring it from home!

 Beep beep, it’s a cheap Jeep.
 To explore Koh Samui, we rented a Jeep without air-conditioning.
 It was cheap, but big mistake!
 We stuck to the seats and hung out the windows like hot dogs for our first island road-trip.